 The TRMP specifies two land disturbance areas.
 Land Disturbance 1 comprises all dry land in Tasman District outside of Land Disturbance Area 2.
-Land Disturbance Area 2 covers the very vulnerable Separation Point Granite area and stricter rules apply.
+Land Disturbance Area 2 covers the vulnerable Separation Point Granite area and stricter rules apply.

 In Tasman District land disturbance including re-contouring, tracking and earthworks is a permitted activity subject to conditions.
-These conditions restrict the amount of work permitted to be carried out, location of the work in relation to how near it is to a waterway or significant coastal areas, slope of land being re-contoured and removal of vegetation.
+These conditions restrict the area of disturbance, location of the work in relation to how near it is to a waterway or significant coastal areas, slope of land being re-contoured and removal of vegetation.
 Any proposed activity outside of these permitted rules requires a resource consent.